FredHutch/sas7bdat-specification/sas7bdat.rst

 The column attribute subheader sometimes occurs more than once (in test data).
 In these cases, column attributes are applied in the order they are parsed.

-Columns are not always pysically laid out within a row as they appear in the dataset.
+Columns are not always physically laid out within a row as they appear in the dataset.
 The numeric columns appear first and their relative order is preserved.
-This may be because reading numeric values is more efficent if they occur at offsets that are muliples of 8-bytes.
+This may be because reading numeric values is more efficient if they occur at offsets that are multiples of 8-bytes.
 By putting all of the numeric variables first, this alignment constraint can be accomplished without adding any padding between the variables.